gecio/gecio.github.io/docs/_optimist/guided_tour/step13/index.en.md

 Conclusion
 ----------

-Using a heat stack, we've recreated steps 9 through 12 in a single command!
+Using a heat stack, we've recreated steps 9 through 11 in a single command!

+In the following steps we will go into more detail on Heat and show some further examples.